debuffed/2005-Interface/README.md

 ![8b37e36cb3d61e3173f9c3ebeaea9619](https://user-images.githubusercontent.com/104665265/181866340-7d73d3a4-9b9b-42dc-9c14-0e80ca1ec0a0.png)

-3. Download this file as a zip, (Click the Green button where it says code) and extract it.
+3. Download the file here on github as a zip, (Click the Green button where it says code) and extract it.

 4. Paste the path of the 2005 folder into "Resource packs" settings like so: